Weber Shandwick

-Weber Shandwick is a marketing communications firm formed in 2001 by merging the Weber Group, Shandwick International and BSMG.
-The company is part of global agency network Interpublic Group (IPG), as part of the parent company's IPG DXTRA operating division.
+Weber Shandwick is a global public relations and marketing communications firm headquartered in New York City.
+Formed in 2001 through the merger of the Weber Group, Shandwick International, and BSMG.The company is part of global agency network Interpublic Group (IPG), as part of the parent company's IPG DXTRA operating division.
+As of 2022, the firm maintained offices in more than 60 cities and has been recognized for its work in areas including crisis communications, content marketing, and employee engagement.

 History

 Shandwick International, founded in 1974, was acquired by IPG in 1998.
 In September 2000, IPG announced it was merging Shandwick with IPG's Weber Group, itself founded in 1974, to form Weber Shandwick.
 The merger was completed on 1 January 2001, and in October, BSMG (formerly Bozell Sawyer Miller Group), which had been acquired by IPG as part of IPG's March 2001 acquisition of True North, merged with Weber Shandwick.
 BSMG Chairman Jack Leslie was named Chairman of the new combined group, and CEO Harris Diamond became the group's CEO.

 In 2010, Weber Shandwick's internal developers and social media teams created a social media crisis simulator called Firebell.

 In January 2012, after a Weber Shandwick executive moved to Hill & Knowlton, Weber Shandwick secured a restraining order after alleging the firm was taking their employees and clients.
 In May, the agency was appointed global agency of record for the Tokyo 2020 Olympics.
 In November, Andy Polansky was named CEO.

 In March 2013, Weber Shandwick launched MediaCo, a content marketing unit providing services to clients including native advertising and digital media buying.

 In May 2014, the firm acquired a Sweden-based agency, Prime, and its business intelligence division, United Minds.

 In October 2018, Weber Shandwick relaunched United Minds as a global management consultancy, combining the agency’s global Employee Engagement & Change Management practice with United Minds Sweden, the management consultancy within Prime Weber Shandwick.

 In July 2019, Gail Heimann was named President and CEO of Weber Shandwick, with Andy Polansky became the firm's Executive Chairman.

 In December 2020, the agency announced a permanent hybrid model for its workforce.